willbertdev/invoice-exam/README.md

 ```

 ## Database Setup
 Import invocing.sql inside of the directory folder.
+After that you can setup the database config in `application/config/database.php`